 If you also have guests that eat gluten free, this potato omelette with rosemary, spinach, sour cream and pomegranate might make them happy.

-6. Spring or summer brunch
+7. Spring or summer brunch or other special occasions

-You can bake the cakes and make the frosting the day before and keep them in the fridge in airtight containers.
+You can bake the two cakes and make the frosting the day before and keep them in the fridge in airtight containers.
 Just assemble them before the brunch and add the strawberries and herbs.

 For my easter brunch I like to serve a lamb or bunny made of cake as a highlight!